-GPI arthritis was induced as described previously (14).
-For realtime polymerase chain reaction (RT-PCR), mice were injected with GPI or control serum on day 0 and a second time on day 2.
+GPI-arthritis was induced as described (14) (Suppl.
+Material and Methods).
 The animal studies were approved by the Regierungspraesidium Tuebingen and conducted according to approved animal use and care protocols of the German Animal Protection Law.

-In Vivo PET Imaging
+In vivo PET Imaging

-In vivo high-resolution PET images were acquired with a small-animal Inveon microPET scanner (Siemens Medical Solutions USA, Inc.) as described in Fuchs et al. (14).
-The kinetic data acquired for 90 min after tracer injection and static scans were obtained after an uptake time of 60 min and a conscious tracer uptake, respectively.
-18F-FAZA and 18F-FMISO were injected intravenously, and PET images were acquired on days 1, 3, and 6 after 1 GPI/control serum transfer.
+In vivo high-resolution PET-images were acquired with a small animal Inveon microPET scanner (Siemens Medical Solutions USA, Inc., Knoxville, TN, USA) as described in Fuchs et al. (14).
+The kinetic data acquired for 90-min after tracer injection and static scans were acquired after an uptake time of 60-min and a conscious tracer uptake.
+18F-FAZA and 18F-FMISO were injected i.v. and PET-acquisitions were performed on days 1, 3 and 6 after one GPI-/control-serum transfer.

-Determination of ROS Stress by OI
+Determination of ROS-Stress by OI

-We measured ROS expression on days 3 and 6 after 1 GPI/control serum transfer using L-012 (5 mg/mL), a luminescent probe purchased from Wako Chemical.
-L-012 was dissolved in ultrapure $\rm H_2O$ and administered intravenously, with an injection volume of 100 μL .

-For in vivo investigations, we used the IVIS Spectrum OI System (Perkin Elmer).
+We measured ROS-expression on days 3 and 6 after one GPI-/control-serum transfer using L-012 (5 mg/mL), which is a luminescent probe that was purchased from Wako Chemical (Neuss, Germany).
+L-012 was dissolved in ultrapure H2O and administered i.v., with an injection volume of 100 μ L. For in vivo investigations, we used the IVIS Spectrum OI System (Perkin Elmer, Rodgau-Jügesheim, Germany).
 OI measurements were performed immediately after the injection of L-012.
-The mice were anesthetized via the inhalation of isoflurane-O2 (Abbott GmbH) and warmed to maintain body temperature at 37°C. Regions of interest were drawn on the right and left ankles to enable a semiquantitative analysis of the average radiance (p/s/cm2/sr) of the chemiluminescence.
-The images were analyzed with Living Image Software (Perkin Elmer).
+The mice were anesthetized via the inhalation of isoflurane-O2 (Abbott GmbH) and warmed to maintain body temperature at 37 °C. Regions of interest were drawn on the right and left ankles to enable a semi-quantitative-analysis of the average radiance [p/s/cm2/sr] of the chemiluminescence.
+The image analyses were performed with Living Image Software (Perkin Elmer).

-Invasive pO2 Probe Measurements
+Invasive pO2-Probe Measurements

-At day 6 after arthritic induction, we placed calibrated pO_2 probes (BF/OFT/E; bore, $\sim 450~\mu m$ [Oxford Optronix Ltd.]) in the centers of the ankle joint spaces of the arthritic and healthy mice (1.5% isoflurane anesthesia) and the contralateral gastrocnemius muscle as a control.
-The pO_2 data were recorded using PowerLab (PowerLab 16/35; AD Instruments GmbH) and analyzed with LabChart (7.2; AD Instruments GmbH).
+At day 6 after arthritic induction, we placed calibrated pO2-probes (BF/OFT/E; bore ~ 450 μ m, Oxford Optronix Ltd., Oxford, U.K.) in the centers of the ankle joint spaces of the arthritic- and healthy-mice (1.5 % isoflurane anesthesia) and the contralateral gastrocnemius muscle as a control.
+The pO2-data were recorded using PowerLab (PowerLab 16/35, AD Instruments GmbH) and analyzed with LabChart (LabChart 7.2, AD Instruments GmbH).